Duke-QCD/trento/README.rst

 This will install the compiled binary to ``~/.local/bin/trento``.
 If you do not want this to happen, run ``make`` instead of ``make install`` and the binary will be left at ``build/src/trento``.

+The code is `continuously tested <https://travis-ci.org/Duke-QCD/trento>`_ on Ubuntu with GCC 4.9.
+It should run just as well on OS X.
+For the compiler, Clang works as well as GCC.
+Other compilers should work but may require modifying the compiler flags.

 Usage
 -----